windelbouwman/ppci/docs/howto/backend.rst

             return symbol_value

-To use this relocation, use it in an instructions 'relocations' function:
+To use this relocation, use it in instruction's ``relocations`` function:

 .. testcode:: encoding